Cisco this week unveiled significant extensions to both of its major switching lines with the addition of 40/100G Ethernet capabilities.

 Cisco is offering two modules for the Nexus 7000: a two-port 100G Ethernet board, which would provide the switch with up to 32 non-blocking 100G Ethernet ports; and a six-port 40G Ethernet module which would provide up to 96 non-blocking 40G ports for the switch.

 Of the major switching vendors, only Brocade is offering 100G Ethernet on a core platform – its MLX series switching routers.
 Several other vendors are already offering 40G fixed, modular and uplink ports on their switches.

 The technology has yet to go gangbusters though.

 VXLAN is also new in Cisco’s Nexus 1010 new virtual services appliance.
-The VXLAN version is called the Nexus 1010-X and it is a dedicated hardware platform for provisioning and scaling network services in virtualised environments, like data centres and clouds.
+The VXLAN version is called the Nexus 1010-X and it is a dedicated hardware platform for provisioning and scaling network services in virtualized environments, like data centers and clouds.

 For the campus environment and the Catalyst line, Cisco unveiled the Catalyst 6900 Series 40 Gigabit Ethernet Interface Module for the flagship Catalyst 6500 switch.
 It allows the switch to support up to 44 40G ports.

 Cisco also rolled out the Catalyst 4500-X, a fixed aggregation switch targeted at space-constrained campus networks.
 It supports up to 40 10G Ethernet ports and 1.6Tbps of switching capacity through Cisco’s Virtual Switching System redundancy technique.
 It also includes support for Medianet video and NetFlow analysis services.